Overcoming Pain & Loss

 Many of our most painful losses are not from death and dying, but more mundane losses.
 There are no condolence cards, no rituals for them.
 Rather, they may come with secrecy, intense loneliness, or shame.

-Losing a job or having a child fail in college, may be a crushing loss, yet borne in secret.
-Parents whose children act very contrary to their or society’s values can experience great shame.
-Those very proud of their health, athleticism, or good looks, can experience shame when they age or become ill.
+Losing a job or relationship, or failing at school can be a crushing loss, even more crushing if borne in secret.
+And people of any age who behave contrary to their values, or are seen as behaving contrary to society’s values can experience great shame.
+Those very proud of abilities, appearance or success can experience great pain and shame when they wane. .

 Children leaving home, close relationships ending, infidelity, divorce, fertility issues, or menopause are common life experiences but often immensely painful and isolating.
 First time mothers may experience the loss of their care-free life, and first time fathers may hurt from loss of the exclusive affection of their wives.
 Increased leisure time without activities or companionship to fill it can can cause deep but ironic grief.
 Career failure or realizing we will never be the great scholar, musician, lawyer, or surgeon that we expected, may also bring isolating pain and shame.